Your quick start guide to using Bankstown Canterbury Community Transport

 Cancelling at the door

 If you cancel at the door when our driver arrives at your home you have the option of paying the fare to the driver on the spot in order to waive the administration fee.
-Otherwise an invoice will be sent out to you at a later date with an additional fee.
+Otherwise an invoice may be sent out to you at a later date with an additional fee.

 If you are not at home or do not answer when our driver arrives this will be counted as a cancellation and you may be charged a fee.
 For your safety our drivers will radio back to base in the event of a no show and our office will attempt to contact you.
 If you cannot be contacted or located we will take action to ensure your welfare.
 We will attempt to call your emergency contact on file and if we have any reason to believe you may be in danger or at risk we may also contact local police.
 You will not be charged a cancellation fee if you have a valid reason such as an accident or illness.